DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/install-isis-script.md

-# ISIS Software Installation Script Documentation
+# ISIS Software Installation Script

 This document provides a comprehensive explanation of the `install_isis.sh` script used to install the USGS ISIS (Integrated Software for Imagers and Spectrometers) software.